-48 volt vehicles operate only in the 'RUN' position.
+TCT vehicles operate only in the 'RUN' position.

 If all of the following events occur with the switch in 'RUN' position the electronic braking will limit speed to approximately 2 mph (3 kph) and the warning beeper will sound.
 When the accelerator pedal is depressed, the electronic braking and warning beeper will be overridden and normal vehicle operation resumes.
-Any unusual situation sensed by the 48 volt system will cause a similar response.
 The system functions in all key switch positions.

-- a) the vehicle has been stopped for more than one second - the accelerator pedal has been released for more than one second - c) the vehicle begins to roll above 2 mph (3 kph)
+- a) the vehicle has been stopped for more than one second - b) the accelerator pedal has been released for more than one second - c) the vehicle begins to roll above 2 mph (3 kph)

-The 48 volt system is not a substitute for the service brake which should be used to control speed and reduce possibility of injury.
+The TCT system is not a substitute for the service brake which should be used to control speed and reduce possibility of injury.

-If all of the following events occur with the switch in 'RUN' position the electronic braking will limit the speed of the vehicle to the designed speed range (the warning beeper will not sound).
-When the electronic braking system is activated by this sequence of events, the motor generates power which is returned to the batteries.
-48 volt models are equipped with a regenerative motor control system.
+If all of the following events occur with the switch in 'RUN' position the regenerative braking will limit the speed of the vehicle to the designed speed range.
+When the regenerative braking feature is activated by this sequence of events, the motor generates power which is returned to the batteries.
+TCT models are equipped with a regenerative motor control system.

-- a) the vehicle is being driven down a slope - b) the vehicle speed exceeds the designed speed with the accelerator pedal depressed or released (except options equipped with compression braking)
+- a) the vehicle is being driven down a slope - b) the vehicle speed exceeds the designed speed with the accelerator pedal depressed or released.

 The motor's speed is sensed and regulated directly by the controller.
-As a vehicle begins to accelerate while descending a hill, the speed sensor will cause the motor to electrically retard the speed of the vehicle through regenerative braking.
+As a vehicle begins to accelerate while descending a hill, the speed sensor will cause the motor to electrically resist the speed of the vehicle through regenerative braking.